PetyaKatsarova/cub3d/cub3_vector/theory.md

 	double delta_dist_y = fabs(1 / ray_dir_y);

 	// ...
 This gives us the distance the ray must travel to reach the next grid line in each direction.
-Note here that the pos_x and pos_y both refer to the player’s position.
+Note here that the pos_x and pos_y both refer to the pl’s position.

 Step 3: Calculating the Step and Initial Side Distances Now we need to calculate the step_x, step_y and the initial side distances for the ray.
 The step_x and step_y variables determine the direction in which the ray moves through the grid.